robbiekruszynski/ETHGas_Docs/docs/api/builder/registration.md

 Your EOA signing key is used for authentication and fee collection:

-- Must be a registered account on ETHGas Exchange
+- Must be a registered account or a to-be-registered account on ETHGas Exchange
 - Used for signing registration transactions
 - Required for fee distribution